 The classification scheme for each data center would be covered below:

-What is Tier One Data Center?
+What is a Tier One Data Center: Definition and Importance

 The Tier Standard’s lowest tier is this one.
 As there is just one source for servers, network connections, and other components, a data center at this tier is straightforward.